Crunch/Crunch-2/README.md

 Alpha testing
 ====
-Alpha testing will begin soon!
-Watch this space for details.
+Alpha testing is starting!
+If you want to be an alpha tester, join the Facebook group! https://www.facebook.com/groups/crunchtesters/

 Filing issues
 ====
 Please file issues to https://github.com/Crunch/Crunch-2/issues.

-Be sure to include the full version number (like 2.0.0-pre-alpha.13).
+Be sure to include the full version number (like 2.0.0-pre-alpha.15).